-I heard this analysis for the first time in convent in my corner listening in on the conversations made by some of the high end adventurous girls
+I heard this analysis for the first time in the convent; in my corner listening in on the conversations made by some of the high-end adventurous girls

 “Guys, Do not like virgins” my heart struck a dead end, it melted in me like wax

 “But what if there isn’t a guy out there who really wants a woman of purity?”
 This question haunts nearly every Christian young woman I’ve encountered.
 And I understand why.
 In our culture, purity in any way, shape, or form is not valued, at least not by most men.
 We are persuaded to think that men like easy women and they don’t want to waste their time with those who play hard to get.